divya-mohan0209/chaoss-asia/BoF/README.md

 The CHAOSS BoF framework is designed to help any conference organisers implement a semi-structured discussion session focused on measurement and visualisation of open source health metrics.
 Conference organisers are welcome to use the BoF template and adapt this framework to their specific needs.

-Please ensure you follow the CHAOSS Foundation Code Of Conduct
+Please ensure you follow the [CHAOSS Code of Conduct](https://github.com/chaoss/chaoss-asia?tab=coc-ov-file)

 To implement this framework, follow these steps: